RedHatWorkshops/quay-workshop/content/labs/0003-systemd-units.md

 By default, Container Linux machines keep time in the Coordinated Universal Time (UTC) zone and synchronize their clocks with the Network Time Protocol (NTP).

-View the status of the systemd-timesyncd unit.
-Use the `no-pager` option to turn off pagination.
-The `-l` will show full log output.
+View the status of the `systemd-timesyncd` unit.

 ```
 sudo systemctl status systemd-timesyncd --no-pager -l